IreneXY/SimpleWidget/README.md

 <dependency>
   <groupId>com.mintminter</groupId>
   <artifactId>simplewidget</artifactId>
-  <version>1.1.0</version>
+  <version>1.1.1</version>
   <type>pom</type>
 </dependency>
 ```

 * Gradle
 ```
-compile 'com.mintminter:simplewidget:1.1.0'
+compile 'com.mintminter:simplewidget:1.1.1'
 ```

 ## SimpleProgressBar:
-Colorful horizontal progress bar which you can customize the foreground color and background color and the gap size.
+Colorful horizontal progress bar which you can customize the foreground color and background color and the corner size.

 ### Usage
 Define 'app' namespace on root view in your layout